calebjmatthews/endless-desert/concept.md

   [ ] Flashy display for rare trades
   [ ] Hide recipes missing ingredients
   [ ] Select non-exact resources in conversations
+  [ ] Fix missing resource for one building stops multiple

 ## Commands
 ### Delete all records from all tables: